iamkiran27/Zemoso_training_repo/README.md

-Hello , this a  git repo!
+Hello , this a  oops repo!